seanwhs/Tutorials/NextJS/Greymatter-LMS/4-Progress-Transaction-Engine.md

 This closes the loop first diagrammed all the way back at the start of the series — Sanity's content engine and Neon's transaction engine, now fully wired together through a secure, atomic, optimistic-UI-enabled pipeline [1].

 ### What's Next
 With Parts 1 through 4 complete, the core Greymatter LMS application is functionally whole: authenticated dashboard, Sanity-driven content and plugin rendering, and a secure, optimistic progress-tracking engine.
-The three appendices — **Appendix A: The Hybrid Data Engine Concept**, **Appendix B: Next.js 16 Data Lifecycle**, and **Appendix C: Code Segment Breakdown** — remain as the standalone reference material to deepen understanding of the architectural decisions made throughout the series.
+The remaining appendices — **Appendix A: The Hybrid Data Engine Concept**, **Appendix B: Next.js 16 Data Lifecycle**, **Appendix C: Code Segment Breakdown**, and **Appendix D: The Course → Chapter → Lesson Hierarchy & Progress Model Fields** — serve as standalone reference material to deepen understanding of the architectural decisions made throughout the series.